sangeethaNR/Tech-Blog/README.md

 4. To run the application type node server.js.
 This will start localhost server.

-5. Link to the deployed application https://github.com/sangeethaNR/Tech-Blog.git
+5. github Link to the deployed application https://github.com/sangeethaNR/Tech-Blog.git
+6. View application live in https://secure-scrubland-44183.herokuapp.com/

  ## Questions